hashicorp/consul/README.md

 CoreDNS is a [Cloud Native Computing Foundation](https://cncf.io) inception level project.

 CoreDNS is a fast and flexible DNS server.
-The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data by utilizing plugin.
+The keyword here is *flexible*: with CoreDNS you are able to do what you want with your DNS data by utilizing plugins.
 If some functionality is not provided out of the box you can add it by [writing a plugin](https://coredns.io/explugins).

 CoreDNS can listen for DNS request coming in over UDP/TCP (go'old DNS), TLS ([RFC